Richard Cheese

 Richard Cheese & Lounge Against The Machine (or simply Richard Cheese) is a cover band and comedy act, performing popular songs in a lounge/swing style.
-Lounge singer Richard Cheese is a character created and portrayed by Los Angeles-based actor/comedian/singer Mark Jonathan Davis.
+Lounge singer Richard Cheese is a character created and portrayed by Los Angeles–based actor/comedian/singer Mark Jonathan Davis.

 History

-Davis developed the Richard Cheese lounge singer idea in the mid-1990s.
+Davis had previously worked as Director of Comedy Network Programming for Premiere Networks.
+He developed the Richard Cheese lounge singer idea in the mid-1990s.
 The band's work was first broadcast in 2000 by KROQ-FM and the Dr. Demento show.